-As a digital nomad, you have fought hard for a lifestyle where you can live where you want, work when you want, and move on when you want.
-One thing remains true wherever digital nomads may choose to lay down their laptops and mobile phones: They are at a higher cybersecurity risk than a traditional remote worker.
-This Cyber Capacity Guide for Digital Nomads will help reduce the cyber risk posed to the on-the-road lifestyle.
+As a digital nomad, you have fought hard for a lifestyle that lets you choose where to live.
+You can choose to work when you want and move on when you want.
+However, wherever you decide to have as your base, one thing remains true.
+That is, digital nomads face a higher cybersecurity risk than traditional remote workers.
+This Cyber Capacity Guide for Digital Nomads will help reduce the cyber threat posed to the on-the-road lifestyle.

-So what risks should they look out for?
-Public WiFi, identity theft, and device theft without a doubt present the core threats for digital nomads.
-Building your digital nomad cyber capacity will strengthen your resilience, so you can enjoy the newly adopted lifestyle.
+Building your digital nomad cyber capacity will strengthen your resilience so you can enjoy your newly adopted lifestyle.

 Secure your Nomad Lifestyle with a Cyber Capacity Strategy

 In cybersecurity, the human is the weakest link.
-Being aware of this fact, you’ll need to do everything you can to safeguard your digital assets.
-That’s why it’s imperative that you develop strategies for managing personal online information.
+When you are aware of this fact, you need to act on it.
+You should do everything you can to safeguard your digital assets.
+That’s why it’s so important for you to develop strategies for managing personal online information.
 Keep it secure from online risks such as identity thieves.
-You’ll also want to develop enough cyber self-awareness to become resilient to attacks or data breaches.
+In addition, you’ll also want to build enough cyber self-awareness to become resilient to attacks or data breaches.

-Remember that at the end of the day, your nomadic digital identity is dependent on you, your interactions, and your brand.
-This includes how your data and privacy strategies function with regards to customers as well as your day-to-day behaviour.
+This includes how your data and privacy strategies function regarding customers as well as your day-to-day behaviour.

-But what is digital nomad cyber capacity and why is it important to your business?
-What are some behaviours that will improve your cyber capacity while also strengthening your brand and digital identity?
-This Cyber Capacity Guide for Digital Nomads will help reduce the cyber risk posed to the on-the-road lifestyle.
+So what is digital nomad cyber capacity and why is it important to your business?
+Some behaviours will improve your cyber capacity.
+These will also strengthen your nomad brand and digital identity.
 Cyber capacity entails the following components:

 A Nomad’s First Steps to Essential Cyber Capacity

-Obviously, you’re not a big enterprise, so you don’t have the challenge of aligning the mindset of an entire organisation.
-But as a Brand of One, you are responsible for every single interaction between you and your clients, so you should be extra cautious about your online behaviour in your remote as you travel through airports and hotels throughout the world.
+You’re probably not a big enterprise, so you don’t have the challenge of aligning the mindset of an entire organisation.
+But as a Brand of One, you are responsible for every single interaction between you and your clients.
+This means you should be extra cautious about your online behaviour in your remote world, especially when you travel through airports and hotels.
 Start tackling the core threats today.

-A password manager eliminates the need to remember a long list of unique passwords.
-You can keep all of your passwords in a special, encrypted programme called a password manager.
-A list of recommended password managers you find here.
+If you use a password manager, it means you don’t have to remember a long list of unique passwords.
+You can keep all your passwords in a special, encrypted programme called a password manager.
+You can find a list of recommended password managers here.

-Storing your devices in a safe place requires some extra effort: every time you leave the room you need to put your devices in the safest possible place, whether it’s the safe in the hotel room, the specially designed locker in the hostel or with people you trust – but make sure you really trust them!
+Storing your devices in a safe place requires extra effort on your part.
+Every time you leave the room, you need to put your devices in the safest possible location.
+For example, the safe in the hotel, the specially designed locker in the hostel, or with people you trust – but make sure you trust them!

 Never leave your bag or computer unattended.
-If you’re working in a cafe or a co-working place, take your equipment with you.
-Rest assured, you’re not being paranoid; you’re being practical and saving yourself from a lot of potential trouble, financial loss and embarrassment.
+When you are working in a cafe or a co-working place, take your equipment with you.
+Rest assured, you’re not being paranoid.
+You’re being practical and saving yourself from a lot of potential trouble, financial loss, and embarrassment.
 Despite the temptation, never ask a stranger to watch your stuff while you go to the bathroom.
-This provides you with zero protection against theft.
+Acting in this way provides you with zero protection against theft.

 Get Started Now